AssTractionHero/cytube/docs/cytube-3-user-guide.md

 ## General Settings
     Setting | Description
     --------|------------
-Convert URLs in chat to links: |  If enabled, URLs entered into chat (e.g. http://google.com) will be converted to clickable hyperlinks.
+Convert URLs in chat to links |  If enabled, URLs entered into chat (e.g. http://google.com) will be converted to clickable hyperlinks.
-Allow voteskip: | If enabled, users may click the voteskip button to indicate a preference to skip the currently playing video.
+Allow voteskip | If enabled, users may click the voteskip button to indicate a preference to skip the currently playing video.
-Voteskip ratio: | The proportion of votes from non-AFK users required to skip the current video.
+Voteskip ratio | The proportion of votes from non-AFK users required to skip the current video.
 The number of votes required is calculated as `ceil(voteskip ratio * number of non-AFK users)`.
-Max video length: | Specify the maximum duration of a playlist item.
+Max video length | Specify the maximum duration of a playlist item.
 Set this to `00:00:00` to allow unlimited length.
-Auto-AFK Delay: | After this delay (in seconds) of a user sending no chat messages and not voteskipping, the user will be automatically marked as "AFK".
+Auto-AFK Delay | After this delay (in seconds) of a user sending no chat messages and not voteskipping, the user will be automatically marked as "AFK".
-Throttle chat: | Enables a flood filter that will limit how quickly a user can send chat messages.
+Throttle chat | Enables a flood filter that will limit how quickly a user can send chat messages.

 ### Restricting New Accounts from Chat (New in 3.0)
 With the rising availability and popularity of VPNs and proxies, dedicated